Signs of the Apocalypse

 This brings us back to what the church is all about.
 What’s outlined above suggests it’s all about money, power and control over men, by men, with religion as the intangible product they sell.
 It follows that if you’re looking for good, or God, the best option is to look no further than what’s in your own heart.

 Keep in mind that there has always been two pathways that lay ahead.
-We were born knowing the difference between right and wrong but, part of being human has always been about choosing our own path: Devil and evil, dark or light, good and God, self or society?
+We were born knowing the difference between right and wrong but, part of being human has always been about choosing our own path: Evil and the devil, dark or light, good and God, self or society?
+You have a conscience, use it.

 In our current apocalyptic state, it’s not just politicians that need to be held to account.
 The church also needs to take some responsibility for blindly backing environment destroying politicians for a buck.
 If God is having any say at all about the destruction of his creation, and the evil in the hearts of men, then you can understand why he is not particularly happy.